infinicky-codes/utrecht-buddhist-centre/README.md

 # README

-Project for creating a website for the Buddhist Centre Utrecht.
+Project for creating a website for the Utrecht Buddhist Centre.